 What can you expect?

 Often it is best to experience a session and see how you find it, but it can be daunting if counselling is new to you.
-Counselling offers you a supportive and confidential space to talk about what’s happening in your life.
+Counselling offers a supportive and confidential space to talk.
 It’s a space to feel what you need to feel, and say what you need to say.
 Together, we will attempt to unravel ‘knotted’ areas in your life, explore and seek understanding, and find ways forward at your pace.
 Sessions can involve looking at how things are for you currently and also seeking to understand where the issues may have started, possibly in your earlier life.
 Find out more about counselling here.
-You are not on your own
+You are not on your own.